-For those who are unable or unwilling to attend in-person AA meetings, we started a virtual one!
+Quarantined and Sober was founded on March 15th, 2020 in response to the COVID-19 pandemic.
+Several of our members were isolating in place, and needed a meeting to go to.
 We meet every day at 7:30am and Mon, Tue, Wed, Fri and Sun at 7pm ET *.
-The full schedule is listed on the Atlanta-Area Intergroup Website.
+The full schedule along with links to join via Zoom or Phone is listed on the Atlanta-Area Intergroup Website.

-* On Thu and Sat evenings, we meet at the 5th Tradition Group.
-Come join us Thu @ 8pm for a Closed Big Book Study and Sat @ 7pm for an Open Speaker Meeting.
+* On Thu and Sat evenings, many members go to the 5th Tradition Group.
+They offer a Closed Big Book Study on Thu @ 8pm and an Open Speaker Meeting on Sat @ 7pm.

 LOTS OF OTHER ONLINE MEETINGS!